 However, they are surely not a great option for those designers looking to unleash their creative side; also for those not wishing to get burdened by the standard dictates and rules of the office.

 Freelancing thus comes handy as it gives us a great deal of freedom and opens the world of prospects in front of us.
-So, a career as a successful freelance designer is something that can be enriching for obvious benefits it brings.
+So, a career as a successful freelance designer is something that can be enriching for the obvious benefits it brings.

 - We’re free to set off on our own.